Economics of cognitive and labour automation

 6 Empirical frontier models — cash-money costs

-How to estimate the cost/ROI of running a large language model to do something
+How to estimate the cost and ROI of running a large language model to do something, as opposed to humans.

-Xexéo et al. (2024) is a model of optimal outsourcing.
+Xexéo et al. (2024) presents a model of optimal outsourcing.

-Estimating costs like this seems hard in general.
+Estimating costs like this is hard in general.

 GPT and the Economics of Cognitively Costly Writing Tasks